OtaTran241/AI_Assistant/README.md

 #### Install the requirements.txt file.

-   - Finally, you need to install the necessary libraries using the command ``` pip install -r requirements.txt ```
+   - Finally, you need to install the necessary libraries using the command:
+     ```bash
+     pip install -r requirements.txt
+     ```

+## **Contributing**
+Contributions are welcome!
+If you have any ideas for improving the model or adding new features, feel free to submit a pull request or send an email to [tranducthuan220401@gmail.com](mailto:tranducthuan220401@gmail.com).